Transition Resources

 Outside Resources

-- Virginia DRS Policy and Procedure Manual - Transition Services
+- Virginia DARS Policy and Procedure Manual – Transition Services

-- Woodrow Wilson Rehabilitation Center provides comprehensive medical, assistive technology and vocational rehabilitation services to persons with disabilities to help them gain increased independence and employment.
+- Wilson Workforce and Rehabilitation Center provides comprehensive medical, assistive technology and vocational rehabilitation services to persons with disabilities to help them gain increased independence and employment.

 - School to Work Transition Services